Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 How To Obtain Criminal Records via State Resources in Texas

-It is also possible–and even advisable–to look up someone’s criminal record through state resources, as this will provide a much more detailed report than through the county custodians.
+It is also possible–and even advisable–to look up someone’s criminal record through state resources in Texas, as this will provide a much more detailed report than through the county custodians.
 The state’s primary criminal record repository is the Texas Department of Public Safety (DPS) Crime Records Division, which offers both name-based and fingerprint-based criminal history searches.

 This search tool returns information including arrests, prosecutions, class B misdemeanors and more serious crimes, but cannot be used without first creating an account by entering your information and signing up; though the account itself is free to make, individuals will have to purchase credits before any searches can be conducted.